lee-chaeeun/NSEC_notes/README.md

 FYI: I built a website using github pages previously, for the purpose of documenting personal interests.

-This website will be moving to a private server :) : https://lee-chaeeun.nl
+This website has been moved to a private server :) : https://lee-chaeeun.nl